 Here are the best warm tights for staying cozy in cold climates.

-Top 10 Best Warm Tights for women Reviews
+Top 10 Best Warm Tights for Women of January 2024 USA Updated Reviews

 1. Best Overall Warm Tights: Commando Eclipse Opaque Matte Tights

 Material: 95 percent nylon, 5 percent elastane | Denier: 110 | Size Range: S–XL

 - Who it’s for: People looking for warm, cozy tights that are easy to layer under other clothing.

 - Who it isn’t for: People who want to stock up on tights in different colors or prints.

 Commando’s Eclipse Opaque Matte Tights are everything a great pair of warm tights should be.
 Since they’re made of microfiber (with a nylon and elastane blend), these tights are incredibly warm and cozy.
 Furthermore, with a 110 denier, these tights are some of the thickest and most opaque on our list.

 But what we love most about these tights is that they’re unlined.
 Their warmth comes from the thick microfiber they’re made of, rather than a plush lining.
 This makes the tights sleeker than some of our other favorites, so they’re particularly easy to layer under other clothing.